I’m a hotel critic, so here’s why you should never use your room’s complimentary toiletries.

 ”I had no idea, but I always bring my own shampoo, conditioner, and bodywash.”

-”I guess being picky about this paid off on my end,” commented another TikToker.
+”I guess being picky about this paid off on my end,” another TikToker said.

-One hotel patron wrote, ”When I stay at the W, I CLEAR OUT all the spa cosmetics.”
+One hotel fan wrote, “When I stay at the W, I CLEAR OUT all the spa cosmetics.”

 Meanwhile, an ex-hotel employee explains why you should never drink out of the provided glasses.

-When it comes to hotels, a receptionist shares the most irritating things guests say on a daily basis.
+A hotel receptionist shares the most vexing things customers say on a daily basis.

 In addition, the woman reveals the revolting ‘paper towel test,’ which reveals how ‘clean’ your freshly mopped floors are.